uvjim/hass_hdhomerun/README.md

 * `Channel logo path` - the path to a directory containing channel logos, e.g. `/local/channel_logos`.
 The default is to have no logo.
-If previously set you can clear this option by just entering a space.
+If previously set, you can clear this option by just entering a space

 You can also select which format should be used for the sensor.
 The default is `Channel name`.